 Dingran Presents at MUACC 2025

-Dingran attended the Midwestern Universities Analytical Chemistry Conference (MUACC 2025), held this year at the University of North Carolina at Chapel Hill.
+Dingran attended the Midwest Universities Analytical Chemistry Conference (MUACC 2025), held this year at the University of North Carolina at Chapel Hill.
 It was his first time at MUACC, and the chalk-talk format made the science discussions lively and fun!
 Special thanks to Matthew Lockett for hosting such a great conference!

 Aug 2025